 TORONTO — Five things to watch for in the Canadian business world in the coming week:

-Statistics Canada to release gross domestic product results for March and the first quarter of 2019 on Friday.
-The agency said last month that GDP pulled back 0.1 per cent in February as both goods-producing and services-producing industries declined.
+Statistics Canada will release gross domestic product figures for March and the first quarter of 2020 on Friday.
+A preliminary estimate by Statistics Canada last month pointed to a nine per cent drop in GDP for March.

 The Canadian Press